ValentinChb/FASTFarm2Simulink/README.md

 - MATLAB and Simulink
 - Python distribution (provides dependencies for FAST.Farm)

+Binaries for FAST.Farm, the wind turbine controller and libraries for the MPI bridge are provided.

 See the OpenFAST documentation for more information about the input files of FAST.Farm and OpenFAST.
 Be sure that OpenFAST and FAST.Farm work.
 The 'r-test' folder form the OpenFAST GitHub (https://github.com/OpenFAST) contains simulation tests, try to run 1 or 2 of these tests.
 The OpenFAST GitHub also contains a 'MATLAB_Toolbox', this toolbox contains functions that can be run in MATLAB in order to visualize the generated simulation results.